 We are looking for fire and life safety educators in the United States or Canada who:

-- Work for a local fire department or fire marshal’s office.
+- Work for a local/municipal fire department or fire marshal’s office.

-- Use NFPA educational programs and materials in a consistent and creative way.
+- Use NFPA educational programs and materials in a consistent and creative way for their community/audience.

-- Demonstrate excellence and innovation, reaching out to the community with NFPA materials.
+- Demonstrate excellence and innovation in reaching out to the community with NFPA materials.